ILLGrenoble/cameo/mkdocs/docs/examples.md

 The source package comes up with examples in the different languages.
-The current page is showing how to run them in Linux.
-The end of the page shows rapidly how to run on Windows.

 ## Setup